muhamedsoudi/work-repo/README.md

 "scope":"write"
 }

-You Should use the access token to call any API, so w'll use it to call api the should display the formatted Address using the following curl request:-
+You Should use the access token to call any API, so w'll use it to call api that should display the formatted Address using the following curl request:-
 ---------------------------------

 curl -i -H "Accept: application/json" -H "Authorization: Bearer 27c1d964-fcad-470f-b32b-219c662e6099" -X GET http://localhost:9001/agilebis/api/address?address=1600+20Amphitheatre+Parkway,+MountainView,CA